Neckar: Sources

+Headwaters

 Up to shortly before Rottweil the Neckar is only a small rivulet on the Baar plateau.
 In Deißlingen-Lauffen it has its only, 4 meters high, waterfall which is drained today.
 Afterward, the Neckar joins with the Eschach coming from the eastern slopes of the Black Forest which is much more water bearing.
 Its main tributary Glasbach, which originates at the Brogen, is hydrographically seen as the main river of the Neckar river system.

 With this junction above Rottweil the Neckar enters a narrow, wooded valley and for the next 80 km it bores its way towards north between the ranges of the Black Forest and the Swabian Jura.
 It has created two cut-off meander spurs at the Neckarburg which is spanned by the Neckarburgbrücke.
 Further down the river lies high above the river the old town of Oberndorf on a Calcareous sinter terrace, which fills one of the bowl-like side valleys.
 At Horb it turns from the Gäu Plateau towards north east and then follows the western side of the Swabian Jura (Albtrauf).
 Near Weitingen the valley is traversed by the 127 m high Neckar Viaduct of the A 81.
 At Rottenburg it enters the wider valley of Tübingen.
 After Tübingen the valley narrows again.
 From here onwards, the surrounding elevated grounds are considerably more densely populated.